 - Durable, UV stabilized, and odor-free board.

-- 3 fillet knife holders and pliers slot.
+- Knife holder strap and pliers slot.

 Best Board for Larger Boats